Governing Ultra-Processed Food and Alcohol Industries: The Presence and Role of Non-government Organisations in Australia

 The roles of non-governmental organizations (NGOs) in regulating harmful commodity industries (HCIs) are understudied.
 The aim of this paper is to identify the NGOs and the roles that they play in the governance of the ultra-processed food and alcohol industries in Australia.

-The researchers undertook an exploratory descriptive analysis of NGOs identified from an online search based on the typology we developed of type, issue area and governance function.
+The researchers undertook an exploratory descriptive analysis of NGOs identified from an online search based on the typology they developed of type, issue area, and governance function.